Power demand-supply position of the state of Maharashtra

-Maharashtra is the largest power generating state in India with installed electricity generation capacity of 26,838 MW (As on 31st August 2012).
+Maharashtra is the largest power generating state in India with an installed electricity generation capacity of 26,838 MW (As on 31st August 2012).
 Maharashtra constitutes 13% of the total installed electricity generation capacity in India which is mainly from fossil fuels such as coal and natural gas.
-The state of Maharashtra forms a major constituent of the western grid of India which now comes under North, East, West and North Eastern (NEWNE) grid of India.
+The state of Maharashtra forms a major constituent of the western grid of India which now comes under North, East, West, and North Eastern (NEWNE) grid of India.

 Maharashtra Power Generation Company (MAHAGENCO) operates thermal power plants in the state.
-In addition to the state government owned power generation plants, there are privately owned power generation plants that transmit power through Maharashtra State Electricity Transmission Company which looks after Trans-mission of Electricity in the state.
+In addition to the state government-owned power generation plants, there are privately owned power generation plants that transmit power through Maharashtra State Electricity Transmission Company which looks after the Trans-mission of Electricity in the state.
 Formerly, the Maharashtra State Electricity Board (MSEB) has been restructured into four companies on June 6, 2005.
 These companies include- MSEB Holding Company, Maharashtra State Electricity Distribution Company (Mahavitaran), Maharashtra State Electricity Transmission Company (Mahapareshan) and Maharashtra State Electricity Generation Company (Mahagenco).

 Maharashtra experienced increasing capacity addition in the last few years.
-In the year 2005, Maharashtra had total installed capacity of around 10,223 MW.
+In the year 2005, Maharashtra had a total installed capacity of around 10,223 MW.
 The capacity has been increased to 26,538 MW in the year 2012 (August 12, CEA).
-To meet the expanding energy requirement in the state, additions to generating capacity were made both in the private as well as the state sector, expected to leading in reducing deficits.
+To meet the expanding energy requirement in the state, additions to generating capacity were made both in the private as well as the state sector, expected to lead in reducing deficits.
 However, the state of Maharashtra has been experiencing energy deficits since 2004-05.
 This is still less than many other states but if the scenario remain same for years ahead, the deficit will further grow.

 Despite the additional installed capacity, the peak demand deficit in the state has increased from 17% in 2005-06 to 22% in 2011-12.
 Between 2005-06 and 2011-12, peak electricity demand grew at a compound annual growth rate (CAGR) of 5%, while peak demand met at the CAGR of 4% over the period of 8 years.